johnseetoh25/connect-mysql-app/README.md

 export { getAllPanels };
 ```
->
-- Import the database connection instance db from warehouse-db.js.
+- Import the database connection instance db from 'warehouse-db.js'.
-- Define the getAllPanels function, which executes the SQL query SELECT * FROM panels to get all records from the panels table.
+- Define the getAllPanels function, which executes the SQL query ```SELECT * FROM ``` panels to get all records from the panels table.
-- If the query fails, return a 500 status code and error message; if the query succeeds, return the result in JSON format.
+- If the query fails, return a **500** status code and error message; if the query succeeds, return the result in **JSON** format.

+## Summary ##
+The current function of this repository is to establish a connection with the MySQL database and provide a simple controller function for querying the data of the 'panels' table.
+More database operation functions may be expanded on this basis in the future.